 Jessica Totaro: Yeah.
 I shouldn't even say that the technique came to me naturally because I always felt like my leg wasn't kicking as high as a person next to me, but I knew that my heart was kicking as high, if not higher than the person next to me.
 And I think if I give any advice any of my students or anyone who wants to pursue the arts, the arts, they need people who want to work, they need people who love it, who want to take care of it and take care of the next generation of artists.
 And that's something that I've always believed in as a dancer was that I wanted to work for it, and I wanted to learn more about it.
 And it wasn't something that was so stressful for me to think about at a young age.

 Jessica Totaro: I remember having a conversation with my mom, she was picking me up after rehearsal in Howell and I said, "Mom, I think I'm going to do this the rest of my life."
 And she took a deep breath, and she said, "Okay, it's gonna be hard.
 You have to work hard at it."
-And I said, "I know, but I want to work hard at it and I want to learn more, and I want to educate myself more, and I want to keep pushing myself forward because it makes me feel good, and it's something that, if this makes me feel good then I'm going to want to work 110% like John said, every single day, and I think constantly being inspired and surrounding yourself with people who have that same mindset is extremely important and that's something that I keep holding on to more and more as I get older.
+And I said, "I know, but I want to work hard at it” and I want to learn more, and I want to educate myself more, and I want to keep pushing myself forward because it makes me feel good, and it's something that, if this makes me feel good then I'm going to want to work 110% like John said, every single day, and I think constantly being inspired and surrounding yourself with people who have that same mindset is extremely important and that's something that I keep holding on to more and more as I get older.
 It's let me surround myself with people who are just as passionate as I am, and we keep lifting each other up-

 Ariel Ross: Motivating each other.

-Jessica Totaro: Yeah, every rehearsal we have people who come in, who work all day who maybe have had not the best day or best week or best month but every time they come into that room it's all left at the door and we're just there lifting each other up, helping each other out and sweating together and staying in rehearsal until 11:30 at night because we want to, because we need to be there and yeah its good energy that we leave inside of the studio and we carry it with us throughout our day.
+Jessica Totaro: Yeah, every rehearsal we have people who come in, who work all day who maybe have had not the best day or best week or best month but every time they come into that room it's all left at the door and we're just there lifting each other up, helping each other out and sweating together and staying in rehearsal until 11:30 at night because we want to, because we need to be there and yeah it’s good energy that we leave inside of the studio and we carry it with us throughout our day.
 So being a dancer or being an artist, it's about that constant inspiration and, just loving it.
 Loving what you do.

 Ariel Ross: So how do you guys prepare for performance?